-Race – NHL is more common in Caucasians than African Americans.
+Race: Non-Hodgkin lymphoma is more common in Caucasians than in African Americans.

 Exposure: People exposed to certain chemicals, such as pesticides, fertilizers, herbicides and insecticides, may be at risk, but research on the exact link has been inconclusive and is ongoing.
 Exposure to radiation from nuclear or industrial sources may also increase risk.